The relationship between the school, the home, and the Parish has been a foundation for success for over 100 years.

 - All staff is required to be vaccinated, or will be required to have regular rapid testing done

-- On September 8, 2021, classes will resume with all Nursery to Grade 8 students returning to in-class learning.
+- On September 7, 2022, classes will resume with all Nursery to Grade 8 students returning to full-time in-class learning.

-- Schools will be re-opening at Caution Level (Yellow) on the Pandemic Response System.
+- Schools will be re-opening at Limited Risk (Green) on the Pandemic Response System.

 - Although Public Health Recommendations will be strongly considered, St. Ignatius School may choose to implement measures beyond the recommendations of Public Health

-- Assemblies, gatherings and events in the school and in the Church can proceed in accordance with Public Health Orders or recommendations.
-However, for schools, Small/cohorted or grade specific assemblies are recommended.
+- Assemblies, gatherings and events in the school and in the Church can proceed.

-- Extra-curricular activities, sports and field trips can proceed as long as all guidelines can be followed.
+- Extra-curricular activities, sports and field trips can proceed.

 - Self-screening and staying home when sick/preventing individuals who are ill from entering the school